Chimera uses apk-tools

 Cache and interactive mode

-If you wish to change this path, first mask the cache provider:
+If you wish to change the cache location, create a symlink /etc/apk/cache